jakecush1/Sleep-web/Exercise and sleep quality.md

 [Sleep quality](./Sleep%20Quality%20and%20Blue%20Light.md) and fatigue management are crucial for operational effectiveness in the military,
 as people frequently face unpredictable schedules, high stress, and little rest.
-Modern computational systems, which include mobile apps, wearables, and AI-based analytics,
-are already being utilized to evaluate and optimize sleep in these stressful circumstances.
+Modern computational systems, which include [mobile and mental health apps](./Mental%20Health%20Apps.md), wearables, and AI-based analytics, are already being utilized to evaluate and optimize sleep in these stressful circumstances.

 Wickwire et al. (2024) found that by combining commercial wearable devices with smartphone sleep-tracking apps, military troops were able to anticipate next-day weariness, cognitive performance, and mood depending on the quality of their previous night's sleep.
 [This article](https://www.nature.com/articles/s44323-024-00008-y) explores how wearable devices and sleep-tracking apps can anticipate next-day weariness, cognitive performance, and mood in military personnel.